 I wasn’t able to find any utility on the Xanova to update the keyboard (if any).
 This was tested on the 13.0.0 version of its utility.

 I am not sure why XANOVA has “Back Light” and “Key Light” options separately since the only difference is the manual colour selection option on the latter.
 As you can see, there are plenty of black light effect options to keep most people happy, while you can control these LEDs on the fly.
 The XANOVA uses a 32-bit ARM Cortex M0 microcontroller.

 I’ve noticed the keyboard gets confused between on-the-fly control options and the utility pre-selects.
 As a result, the LED lights shuts off randomly after dabbling between on-the-fly and software settings.
 While its unlikely people would do this, none of the mechanical keyboards with both on-the-fly controls and utilities have done anything like this.
 The only way I was able to reset that was either to unplug the keyboard or just close the XANOVA utility.
-Usually and preferably, on-the-fly keys/software utility take over on a last-used basis.
+Usually and preferably, on-the-fly keys/software utility takes over on a last-used basis.

 What I do love on the XANOVA utility is the ability to set profiles and the ability to disable or remap any switches.
 You can disable added combo keys such as ALT+TAB and ALT+F4.
 De-bouncing time can be adjusted.
 What I would have liked to see is the ability to switch between profiles on-the-fly.
 Cooler Master did that on the CK550 with alternate function embedded on the horizontal numerical area.

 EQ is where you record and set your macros, delay times and input values.

 Overall, the only complaint on the XANOVA Magnetar is the confusion of LED controls as mentioned earlier, which should be solved with a new driver or firmware.
 However, the utility should have onboard download/flash utility.